Please click to expand…

 - Vital Interest – to prevent harm.

 We do not share your personal data with any third parties without your express written permission, unless we are under a legal obligation to do so.
-For example, we share data with our mailing house, outsourced payroll and church event partners.
+For example, we share data with our mailing house, outsourced payroll and church partners.

 Use of ‘Cookies’